The Eight Step Guide to Buying a New House

 To check there are no hidden or potential problems within the property, you may wish to consider arranging for a survey to be conducted.

-There are several types of survey, and the one you choose should depend on the type of building and the level of detail you require.
+There are several types of surveys, and the one you choose should depend on the type of building and the level of detail you require.

 For more details on how carrying out a survey could save you money, read our guide.